HolmesBryant/wijit-tester/README.md

 ### Errors

 Errors occur when there is a problem parsing a test.
-This usually means there is some problem with the code in the test itself.
+This usually means there is some error in the code in the test itself.
 Some common mistakes are:
- - A line of a milti-line test begins with an asterix ("\*").
+ - A line of a milti-line test begins with an asterix ("\*") or some other erroneous character.
- - A multi-line test doesn't have a return statement.
+ - A multi-statement test doesn't include a return statement.
  - The test uses "this" instead of "self".

 If you are having trouble tracking down an error, check the console.
 Traces in the console will tell you if the error is being thrown from the test script or the script being tested.